netobserv/documents/blogs/lokiless_netobserv/index.md

 In our perf tests, [kube-burner](https://github.com/kube-burner/kube-burner) workloads were used to generate several objects and create heavy network traffic.
 We used a sampling rate of 1 for all of the following tests:

-1. Test bed 1: node-density-heavy workload ran against 25 nodes cluster.
+1. **Test bed 1**: node-density-heavy workload ran against 25 nodes cluster.
-2. Test bed 2: ingress-perf workload ran against 65 nodes cluster.
+2. **Test bed 2**: ingress-perf workload ran against 65 nodes cluster.
-3. Test bed 3: cluster-density-v2 workload ran against 120 nodes cluster
+3. **Test bed 3**: cluster-density-v2 workload ran against 120 nodes cluster

 The following graphs show total vCPU, memory and storage usage for a recommended Network Observability stack  - flowlogs-pipeline, eBPF-agent, Kafka, Prometheus and optionally Loki for production clusters.